Kingsintersect/hux-assesment-frontend/README.md

 To logout, simply click on the logout button

+- NOTE  token is valid only for 1 Hour before it expires;

 ## Technologies Used
 NextJS -> the fronend framework
 TailwindCSS -> styling hte application
-Yup -> for validating form imputs before making a request Axios -> fetching making API requests to the backend
+Yup -> for validating form imputs before making a request Axios -> fetching making API requests to the backend Hero Icons

 ## Learn More